midtown-ai/glossary/glossary/b.md

 # Bellman Equation

- They are a class of Reinforcement Learning algorithms that are used particularly for deterministic environments.
+ They are a class of reinforcement Learning algorithms that are used particularly for deterministic [environments].
 Beware:
   * if we have large state spaces, it becomes extremely difficult and close to impossible to solve this system of equations explicitly.
  First the target Q-value equation (which is used to compute the loss function?
 Yes!)